csu-hci-projects/FA24-LaraG-MooreT/README.md

 * Spider decour
 * Added a falling spike
       + Spike falls on player when walking unde it
+* Barrels with fire do damage.
+Fire hazard
 * Created the third level
     + Has 3 hidden targets you have to destroy
     + Has ammo and health pick ups